Al-Azhar Mosque: Fatimid Caliphate

 After the conquest of Egypt, Jawhar al-Siqilli oversaw the construction of the royal enclosure for the caliph's court and the Fatimid army, and had al-Azhar built as a base to spread Isma'ili Shi'a Islam.
 Located near the densely populated Sunni city of Fustat, Cairo became the center of the Isma'ili sect of Shi'a Islam, and seat of the Fatimid empire.

 Jawhar ordered the construction of a congregational mosque for the new city and work commenced on April 4, 970.
+The mosque was built out of limestone from the Mokattam Formation.
 The mosque was completed in 972 and the first Friday prayers were held there on June 22, 972 during Ramadan.

 Al-Azhar soon became a center of learning in the Islamic world, and official pronouncements and court sessions were issued from and convened there.
 Under Fatimid rule, the previously secretive teachings of the Isma'ili madh'hab (school of law) were made available to the general public.
 Al-Nu'man ibn Muhammad was appointed qadi (judge) under al-Mu'izz and placed in charge of the teaching of the Isma'ili doctrine.
 Classes were taught at the palace of the caliph, as well as at al-Azhar, with separate sessions available to women.
 During Eid al-Fitr in 973, the mosque was rededicated by the caliph as the official congregational mosque in Cairo.
 Al-Mu'izz, and his son—when he in turn became caliph—would preach at least one Friday khutbah (sermon) during Ramadan at al-Azhar.